jaceyh/movie-API/README.md

 + Provide users access to movie details, directors, and genre tags
 + Allow users to create an account, update their user information, add and remove movies to their Favorite's List, and delete their account

-### This REST API is a Node.js and Express application built using MongoDB, tested in Postman prior to building the frontend portion of the application, and finally deployed through Heroku.
+### This REST API is a Node.js and Express application built using MongoDB, deployed with Heroku, and tested in Postman prior to building the frontend portion of the application.